hiddenswitch/Spellsource/www/art.md

 Spellsource needs a mobile-ready portrait and landscape supporting battlefield where the main gameplay takes place.

- - Accommodates 7 minion tokens on each side of the battlefield.
+ - Accommodates 7 minion tokens on each side of the battlefield with a base card, character sprite and shadow.
     - Tokens need to show their attack and hitpoint values at a glance.
-    - Should accommodate up to 2 additional status indicator icons.
+    - Should accommodate statuses.
+        - See the [Buffs/debuffs/statuses](#buffsdebuffsstatuses) section for the different statuses.
+        - At most **one** icon.
+        - Whenever favorable for portrait layout, render the status as an overlaid particle effect, stationary graphic aura, or distinct outline / shape change for the base card.
+        - These often stack!
+            - Guard is the most often stacked with others, so it's a good candidate for a base card shape change.
+It indicates that it must be targeted first when doing physical attacks.
+            - Trigger host is the second most often stacked with others and is also used to communicate gameplay effects.
+            - Finally, Aftermath is the third most often stacked with others.
+This communicates to players that a character does something important when it dies.
+Currently rendered as a "giftbox."
+            - Everything else is very rarely stacking with each other so it's okay if it overlaps.
     - Clear which side of the battlefield is friendly versus opposing.
     - Needs to be in a line.
     - Can be touch held to show the card corresponding to the minion.
+This is also a chance to provide tooltips for all the statuses/indicators in effect for the character, so that in case the statuses are crowded players still know what's going on.
  - A champion token, a weapon token and a skill token on each side.
     - Can be touch held to show the card corresponding to the token.
-    - Accommodates 2 additional status indicator icons.
+    - Champions can have buffs/debuffs/statuses like the minions.
     - Both have hitpoint values.
     - Weapon has an attack value.
+    - **Sometimes values**:
         - Champion sometimes has an attack value.
         - Champion sometimes has an armor value.
-    - Otherwise champions can have buffs/debuffs/statuses like the minions.
- - Buffs/debuffs/statuses:
-    - Playability auras: animated borders that indicate the status of the character
-        - None (default unplayable)
-        - Green: playable
-        - White: targetable
-        - Yellow: condition playable (indicates the card's condition, like its opener condition, is met)
-    - Aftermath: indicates when the character dies something happens
-    - Trigger host: indicates the character's text is listening to events on the battlefield and may cause other effects
-    - Guard: indicates the character must be targeted by physical attacks before other characters.
-May be indicated by using two rows, an icon, or some kind of change to the base card.
-    - Stunned: A character that has a no-attack debuff.
-    - Hidden: A character that cannot be targeted until it attacks first.
-    - Extra strike: A character that can attack twice
-    - Dodge: A character which takes no damage the first time it is hit.
-Dodge is lost after the first hit.
-    - Deflect: A character whose champion takes damage instead the first time it is hit.
-Deflect is lost after the first hit.
-    - Elusive: Cannot be targeted by spells or skills.
-    - Toxic: A minion or weapon that kills whatever it hits.
-    - Silenced: Indicates a character whose text is no longer in play.
-    - Drain: Indicates a minion restores and gains health for each damage dealt.
-    - Litedrain: Indicates minion or weapon only restores health for each damage dealt.
  - Both player's hands, up to ten cards.
-    - Should be clear which card is the "leftmost" and "rightmost"
+    - Should be clear which card is the "leftmost" and "rightmost" using a **simple icon** (like a left arrow or a right arrow).
     - During the opponent's turn, opponent's hand position changes and draws should be clear.
     - Each card should have a mana cost, title, portrait and when applicable, attack and health values.
 See the card deliverable for more detail.
     - Has a "zoomed out" view, which should show some small suggestion of the image, the title and cost at minimum, and a "zoomed in" view, which allows the player to drag and drop any of the cards easily. "zoomed in" may also expand into a traditional scrollable grid instead of obscuring elements on screen.